jdados/dtcp/README.md

 ## Overview

 This repository presents the files associated with the design of a wireless neurostimulation platform powered through **Differential Tissue Coupled Powering (DTCP)**.
-The system transmits high-frequency (~20 – 25 MHz) differential signals through epidermal electrodes to power and communicate with implanted devices, while simultaneously recording **EMG (Electromyography)** activity for research.
+The system transmits high-frequency (~20 – 25 MHz) differential signals through needle electrodes to power and communicate with implanted devices, while simultaneously recording **EMG (Electromyography)** activity for research.

 The project integrates four key subsystems: